Publishing and Open Access

 Check this list BEFORE you decide to submit a paper!

 Take care that you meet the requirements from the journals!
 If the wrong author type or licence are choosed, the APCs may not be covered.
-For example, there are differences between the types of entitled authors (corresponding author, submitting corresponding author).

 After clicking the link, please scroll to the bottom of the page!

 You have prepared a manuscript and would like to publish it OA in a scientific journal—but you don’t know exactly in which journal and whether it will cost you anything?
 Or you would like to publish a book in Open Access, but don’t know which publisher offers OA?
 Then the oa.finder can help you!
 Select your publication type (journal articles—the search for book publishers is under development), your role in the submission process and at which scientific institution you are employed.

 Open Access licenses

 Read more about the different types of CC licences here.